 While we’re thinking about showering, it’s imperative that I discuss sulfates.
 Sulfates are extremely common in soap, shampoo and conditioner.
 They help to make the product bubbly and effectively remove dirt and grime.
 The problem is that they’re very harsh and strip your hair of it’s natural oils.
 So obviously, this results in dry, brittle hair that’s easily damaged.
 If you have naturally dry hair like I do, sulfates are especially detrimental.

-I made the switch over to hair products about two years ago.
+I made the switch over to sulfate-free hair products about two years ago.
 It has made an enormous difference to my hair!
 I’ve noticed a dramatic reduction in frizz and split ends, and my hair is just generally more sleek and healthy.
-I know from experience that finding the right sulfate-free products can be super overwhelming, so below are three of my absolute favorite brands.
-All of them are non-toxic, cruelty free, ethical and sustainable.
-(Note: the two ashwagandha product listed above are also sulfate-free).
+I know from experience that finding the right sulfate-free products can be super overwhelming, so below are my two absolute favorites.
+(Note: the two ashwagandha products listed above are also sulfate-free).

 Check out Masami here.